mapr-demos/anki-mapr-demo-tensorflow/README.md

 learn.py uses TensorFlow to create a model that recognises different images.
 If the loss of the model is below a given threshold then the model is saved.

-predict_camera.py uses a saved model to give a prediction of the image.
+predict_camera.py uses a saved model to give a prediction of an image.
 The program can optionally control the capture of the image using a webcam and, again optionally, send commands to the anki-mapr-demo controller so that when an image is recognised (e.g. "GO") then the appropriate command is sent to the Anki cars.

 A model trained on a set of six images with a low loss value is included along with the 120 training images used.